-Wildlife Photography Ethics
+Wildlife Photography + Field Ethics

-• I photograph with long lenses, my primary wildlife lens being the Oly 300mm f/4 (which has an effective 600mm reach)
+• I photograph with long lenses, my primary wildlife lenses being the m.zuiko 100-400mm (which has an effective 800mm reach) and the m.zuiko 300mm f/4 (effective 600mm w/2x crop factor)

 • I don’t use calls or decoys, electronic or other

 • I’m extra cautious about disturbing or drawing attention to nesting/denning areas